4XDigital/four-x-integration-samples/README.md

 ℹ️ **index-latest always points to the latest stable version of the Web Component**

-If you prefer to lock to a specific release, you can use a versioned URL such as index-0.2.0.js and index-0.2.0.css
+If you prefer to lock to a specific version, you can use a versioned URL such as index-0.2.0.js and index-0.2.0.css

 🔁 **Cache busting tip**